microsoft/malmo/README.md

 ### *** NEW  *** ###

 MamloEnv implements an Open AI "gym"-like environment directly in Python (one to one in a side-car like pattern with Java Minecraft).
 If you only need this functionallity or are interested in trying it out then please see [MalmoEnv](https://github.com/Microsoft/malmo/tree/master/MalmoEnv).
+Otherwise either install the "Malmo native wheel" (if available for your platform) or a binary release (more below).
+The build has been simplified with less required dependencies so building Malmo yourself is always an option!

 Advantages: